 Trace view is a view in which you can see history of stepped instructions.
 This lets you examine the details of each instruction stepped when you are stepping manually or tracing automatically, or view a trace history previously saved.
 This functionality must be enabled explicitly from trace view or CPU view.
 It features saving all the instructions, registers and memory accesses during a trace.

-To enable trace logging into trace view, you first enable it via “Start Run Trace” menu.
-It will pop up a dialog allowing you to save the recorded instructions into a file.
+To enable trace logging into trace view, you first enable it via “Start trace recording” menu item.
+It will pop up a dialog allowing you to save the recorded instructions to a file.
 The default location of this file is in the database directory.

 Once started, every instruction you stepped or traced will appear immediately in Trace view.
-Instructions executed while the debuggee is running or stepping over will not appear here.
+If you let the application run the executed instructions will not be recorded.

 This menu can stop recording instructions.